 - Can you find any complaints against them with the Better Business Bureau?

-2. Be very wary of traveling types who solicit home improvement work.
+2. Be weary of contractors who solicit door-to-door.

-- There are some people who canvas whole neighborhoods at a time who travel the country scamming people.
+- There are some contractors who canvas whole neighborhoods at a time who travel the country scamming people.

 - They often offer to fix your roof, paint your fence, pressure wash your house, or coat your driveway with tar.

 - These traveling groups tend to take people’s money and then either don’t do the work or do very shoddy work.

 - Make sure you use a local handyman service so that you can verify the address and know that the business is reputable.